 This is considered the “quick and easy” option for getting life insurance with this company.
 Like many insurance policies from other companies, Mutual of Omaha’s term life express insurance option comes in 15, 20 and 30-year terms.
 The minimum death benefit for the express option is $50,000, while the maximum is $400,000.
 This type of coverage is good for long-term financial obligations and offers a variety of bonus features like accelerated death benefit (you can get 92 percent of your payout in a lump-sum if your life expectancy is 24 months or less) and residential damage rider, which means your monthly premiums are waived for six months should your primary residence sustain at least $25,000 worth of damage.

 But of course, the express option isn’t for everyone.
 The issue age is between 18 and 65, though the exact acceptance age will vary depending on the term chosen and the risk class.
 You should also know that you are not able to convert the term life express policy into permanent coverage.
+Perhaps you’re older and want to know if you can qualify for term life insurance for seniors over 65.
+We can help.

 Term Life Answers